thenick775/Quorum_iOS_Transpiliation/README.md

         ./gradlew ios:launchIPhoneSimulator --info --stacktrace
 ````
 ````
-    For a connected physical device run the following command, note this requires a separate xcode project for code signing, described further in the wiki:
+    For a connected physical device run the following command:
         ./gradlew ios:launchIOSDevice --info --stacktrace

+    Note: This requires a separate xcode project for code signing, described further in the wiki
 ````

 In this sample project, the native c/c++ code is already generated in the form of a static archive `liballnatives.a`.
 This archive contains code used by Quorum applications to interface natively with iOS devices, comprising of the libGameEngineCPlugins.a, libfreetype.a, and libObjectAL.a static archive files previously used.